-Cool, who said Manaslu had a "fearsome reputation," predicted that searchers will have a hard time locating some of the people still on the mountain.
-The area where the avalanche happened is the site of some large crevasses.
+Cool, who said Manaslu had a “fearsome reputation,” predicted that searchers will have a hard time finding some of the people still on the mountain.
+The area where the avalanche happened is the site of large crevasses.

 “It will be hard to know exactly where everyone was,” he said.
 “It will be hard to find the bodies, let alone retrieve them.”

-According to Nepal tourism officials, 231 foreign mountaineers from 25 teams were attempting to climb the mountain in the current autumn season that ends in November.
-They said that a Spaniard, a German and a Nepalese sherpa had been killed.
+According to Nepal tourism officials, 231 foreign mountaineers from 25 teams were attempting to climb the mountain in the autumn season that ends in November.